Kulsum8099/lexical-analyzer/README.md

      ```bash
      git clone https://github.com/Kulsum8099/lexical-analyzer.git
      ```
+   - Alternatively, you can **[click here to visit the repository on GitHub](https://github.com/Kulsum8099/lexical-analyzer)** to view it in your browser.
    - Or, you can **download** the ZIP file from GitHub and extract it to a folder.

 3. **Navigate to the project folder**: